WaldemarCoding/MahAppsPrismRegionAdapters/README.md

 # MahAppsPrismRegionAdapters

-Demo App showing how to use the MahApps HamburgerMenu together with a modular Prism Setup, where the Menu is populated by the Modul itself.
+Demo App showing how to use the MahApps HamburgerMenu together with a modular Prism Setup, where the Menu is populated by the Module itself.